The 16 "Essential" DOT Regulations

-This table summarizes the FMCSA/DOT regulations pertaining to CDL and commercial vehicle safety.
+This following summarizes the FMCSA/DOT regulations pertaining to CDL and commercial vehicle safety.
 While it is not all-inclusive it acts as a reminder for the freight motor carrier to be sure of essential compliance.
-This table should not be relied on as a sole source of information on complying with the law.
+This information should not be relied on as a sole source of information on complying with the law.
 Federal Annotated Code is cited for each summary regulation for reference.

 - §382.115: Failing to have an alcohol and/or drug testing program.